 Your base layer is the foundation of your clothing system and will impact your comfort level most while trekking.
 Make sure to choose a base layer that will wick away sweat and keep you warm even when wet.
 We recommend synthetic or merino wool fabrics for their durability and ability to regulate temperature.

 The best way to stay comfortable while trekking is to wear the proper clothing.
 A good trekking shirt should be made of breathable material that will wick away sweat.
 It should also have UPF protection to keep you from getting sunburned.
 The shirt should be loose fitting so you can move freely, but not so loose that it gets caught on branches or rocks.

 Synthetics like polyester and nylon are good choices

 Make sure your hiking boots have good ankle support and grip.
-The boots should also be comfortable and lightweight so you can hike for long periods without getting tired.
+The shoes should also be comfortable and lightweight so you can hike for long periods without getting tired.

 Sneakers or Sandals

 After long hours of hiking, you might want to remove the heavy boots; you will need something lite to wear at the campsites.
-Sandals are good for showering or in the hotsprings.
+Sandals are suitable for showering or in the hot springs.

 There are 2 hot springs on the Salkantay Trek; The Cocalmayo Hotsprings located in the Santa Teresa District and Aguas Calientes town.
 Make sure to take bathing suits if you plan to relax in the volcanic waters.